pshrmn/curi/docs/tutorials/02-curi-react.md

 #### ReactDOM.render

 Now, we are finally ready to render our application.
-If you recall from part one, we will need to use `config.ready` to ensure that our first response is ready.
-Other than that, we just render a `<Navigator>` and pass it our render function and our Curi configuration object.
+We just render a `<Navigator>` and pass it our render function and our Curi configuration object.

 ```js
 config.ready().then(() => {